National Parks in Namibia

 Is self-driving in Namibia easy?

 Namibia is one of Africa's best self-drive destinations.
 Roads are well-signposted, traffic is minimal, and the main tourist routes are manageable in a 2WD vehicle (though 4x4 is recommended for Sossusvlei and remote areas).
 Book a rental car with two spare tires and a basic emergency kit.
+Plan your fuel stops carefully, as distances between fuel stations can exceed 200 km.

 What currency does Namibia use?